 Frequently Asked Questions

 Campus is open, although departments may be operating remotely or with reduced hours to promote social distancing.
-If you’re coming for official university business, we recommend contacting the relevant department to learn more about their operating procedures during Phase Two of PNW’s Safe Return to Campus.
+If you’re coming for official university business, we recommend contacting the relevant department to learn more about their operating procedures.

 Until further guidance is received, a face covering should be used as described below.
 An account has been established for the purchase of COVID19 personal-protection equipment.
 Please contact your department business manager for details.